 Best AI for Students 2026

-Study aids, research tools, writing tutors — all evaluated for academic safety and pedagogical value.
+Study aids, research tools, writing tutors - All evaluated for academic safety and pedagogical value.

 Students need AI that helps them learn, not AI that does their work for them.
 The first leads to better grades and real understanding; the second leads to academic-integrity hearings.
 We ranked 10 tools by pedagogical value, not pure output quality.